UMCUGenetics/HapSMA/README.md

 #### Computational efficiency
 Data processing time highly dependent on sequence coverage, data quality, and copynumber.
-Analysis of a chromosome 5 filtered WGS BAM file (~30X) will take approximately 4 hours.
+Analysis of a chromosome 5 filtered WGS BAM file (~30X) will take approximately 4 hours using default resources (cpu = 10, memory = 48GB).

 ## Running SMA workflow PacBio data
 We recommend starting HapSMA using a single BAM file as input.